niccokunzmann/meshviewer-doc/config_json.md

 - `site` the site code
 - `name` the defined written name for this site code

-If neither `siteNames` nor `showSites` are set, site statistics and node info won't be displayed
+If neither `siteNames` nor `showSites` are set, site statistics and node info won't be displayed.

+{% sample lang="json" %}
 Example for `siteNames`:

 ```json